wpexpertsio/new-user-approve/readme.txt

 credentials.
 Very simple.
 As it should be.

 The New User Approve plugin modifies the registration process.
-When a user registers for the blog, the user gets created and then an email gets sent to the administrators of the site.
+When a user registers for the site, the user gets created and then an email gets sent to the administrators of the site.
 An administrator then is expected to either approve or deny the registration request.
 An email is then sent to the user indicating whether they were approved or denied.
 If the user has been approved, the email will include the login credentials.
 Until a user is approved, the user will not be able to login to the site.

+Default WordPress registration process:
+1. User registers for access to site.
+2a.
+Login credentials is sent to new user in an email.
+2b.
+Admin is notified of new user signup via email.
+3. User logs in to site using login credentials.

+WordPress registration process with New User Approve plugin activated:
+1. User registers for access to site.
+2a.
+User is shown message to wait for approval.
+2b.
+Admin is notified of new user signup via email.
+3. Admin goes to admin to approve or deny new user.
+4. Email is sent to user.
+If approved, email will include login credentials.
+5. User logs in to site using login credentials.

 == Installation ==

-1. Upload new-user-approve to the wp-content/plugins directory
+1. Upload new-user-approve to the wp-content/plugins directory or download from the WordPress backend (Plugins -> Add New -> search for 'new user approve'
 2. Activate the plugin through the Plugins menu in WordPress
 3. No configuration necessary.